 We use professional investment management firms to manage our excess cash and cash equivalents.
-Our marketable securities as of September 28, 2018 are primarily investments in a fixed income portfolio, including corporate bonds and commercial paper, U.S. agency and U.S. Treasury securities, and sovereign and municipal securities.
+Our short-term investments as of March 29, 2019 are primarily investments in a fixed income portfolio, including certificates of deposit, corporate bonds and commercial papers, U.S. agency and U.S. Treasury securities, and sovereign and municipal securities.
 Our investment portfolio may become impaired by deterioration of the capital markets.
 We follow an established investment policy and set of guidelines to monitor and help mitigate our exposure to interest rate and credit risk.
 The policy sets forth credit quality standards and limits our exposure to any one issuer, as well as our maximum exposure to various asset classes.
-The policy also provides that we may not invest in marketable securities with a maturity in excess of three years.
+The policy also provides that we may not invest in short-term investments with a maturity in excess of three years.